 This category contains all other non-medical "harmful procedures" to the female genitalia.
-Some of these signals include:
+Some risk signals include:

-- A girl is an immigrant or first generation U.S. citizen from a practicing country. - A student is between 4 and 15 years old.
+- A girl is an immigrant or first generation U.S. citizen from a practicing country. - A girl is between 4 and 15 years old.

-SIGNALS A GIRL MAY BE AT-RISK
+SIGNALS A GIRL MAY BE AT RISK

-- Child references FGM/C (or other terms such as "the thing" or "the secret" or "surprise"). - The family is preparing to take a girl to a family's country of origin (if FGM/C is practiced there). - Child mentions a special ceremony or procedure they will undergo either in the U.S. or abroad.
+- Child references FGM/C (or other terms such as "the thing," "the secret," or "the surprise"). - The family is preparing to take a girl to a family's country of origin (if FGM/C is practiced there). - Child mentions a special ceremony or procedure they will undergo either in the U.S. or abroad.